csci265-team/HiddenFrame/documentation/proof-of-concept.md

 For the image display and upload feature, as mentioned above, success will be measured by the frontend’s ability to handle and visually present both encoded and unencoded images with no perceptible differences in quality, color accuracy, or resolution.
 The goal is to ensure that images embedded with hidden messages appear identical to standard images, maintaining visual integrity.
 Additionally, the upload process should be straightforward and intuitive, allowing users to easily upload images without experiencing interface disruptions, errors, or quality degradation post-upload.

 #### 2.1.2 User Interface
 The UI aims to provide a seamless, intuitive experience that guides users effortlessly through the app’s functionality.
-Success in this metric will be determined by how easily users can navigate between core features (such as browsing, uploading, and encoding/decoding images) without confusion.
+Success in this metric will be determined by how easily users can navigate between core features (such as scrolling, uploading, and encoding/decoding images) without confusion.
 The interface should be responsive, providing immediate visual feedback to user actions, such as confirmations for uploads and clear indicators of progress.
 The UI should also be free of unnecessary complexity, ensuring that users find it easy to complete tasks, even on their first use.

 ### 2.2.
 Metrics for Image Manipulation